6/23/21

 In fact, plenty of money has recently been going into updates at Balboa Park and Mission Bay, just not into the golf courses themselves.
 According to Kurt Carlson, both facilities are set to get new, multimillion-dollar clubhouses.
 Also, back in 2015, the Balboa 18 received a fresh set of cart paths, which, to this architecture geek’s eye, appear to have intruded awkwardly on some of the holes.

 It’s possible that these are wise investments—that the clubhouses will bring in enough revenue to justify the expense of building, maintaining, and staffing them; and that Balboa’s cart paths will attract golfers who normally would have avoided the hilly course.
-But I hope San Diego’s decision-makers can learn at least this one constructive lesson from Torrey Pines’ success: golfers don’t come from around the world to see the clubhouse or enjoy the cart paths.
+But I hope San Diego’s decision-makers can learn at least this one lesson from Torrey Pines’ success: golfers don’t come from around the world to see the clubhouse or enjoy the cart paths.
 They come to play the golf course.

 The courses, not the stuff around them, will always be San Diego municipal golf’s greatest asset.